ADVERTISEMENT

 }

 What does this mean?
-Such usage rethrows the exception, using the already-established temporary.
-The exception thrown is the most recently caught one not yet finished.
-A caught exception is one where the parameter of the catch clause has been initialized, and for which the catch clause has not yet been exited.
+It means that rethrowing an exception uses the existing temporary.
+The rethrown exception is the most recently caught one that hasn’t been fully processed yet.
+A caught exception is one where the catch clause’s parameter is initialized and the catch clause hasn’t been exited.

-So in the example above, “throw;” would rethrow the exception represented by “e”.
-Because there is no outer catch clause to catch the rethrown exception, a special library function terminate() is called.
-If an exception is rethrown, and there is no exception currently being handled, terminate() is called as well.
+In the given example, “throw;” would rethrow the exception represented by “e.”
+Since there’s no outer catch clause to handle the rethrown exception, a special library function, terminate(), is invoked.
+If an exception is rethrown and there’s no ongoing exception handling, terminate() is also called.

-The exception handling mechanism is dynamic in that a record is kept of the flow of program execution, for example via stack frames and program counter mapping tables.
-When an exception is thrown, control transfers to the nearest suitable handler. “nearest” in this sense means the nearest dynamically surrounding try block containing a handler that matches the type of the thrown
+Exception handling in C++ involves dynamically managing the flow of program execution.
+When an exception is thrown, the control transfers to the nearest suitable handler within the dynamically surrounding try block.
+In this context, “nearest” refers to the try block containing a handler that matches the type of the thrown exception.
+In future discussions, we’ll delve deeper into exception handlers.

 class A {